asentien/asentien-v1/README.md

     - Like and Dislike.
     - (Like - Dislike) display.
     - List people who have liked a post.
-    - Shares with text and Comments.
+    - Shares with optional text and comments.
     - List shares, comments, and the text they may contain.
     - Follow button, list followers, and following.
     - Promotion system and users with multiple permissions.